GSA/digitalgov.gov/content/posts/2016-09-02-quality-speed-and-lower-costs-yes-you-can-have-it-all.md

   - infrastructure
 ---

-_This is post 2 in the 5-part series [The Right Tools for the Job: Re-Hosting DigitalGov Search to a Dynamic Infrastructure Environment](https://www.WHATEVER/2016/08/18/the-right-tools-for-the-job-re-hosting-digitalgov-search-to-a-dynamic-infrastructure-environment/)._
+_This is post 2 in the 5-part series [The Right Tools for the Job: Re-Hosting DigitalGov Search to a Dynamic Infrastructure Environment]({{< relref "2016-08-18-the-right-tools-for-the-job-re-hosting-digitalgov-search-to-a-dynamic-infrastructure-environment.md" >}}._

 The last major infrastructure upgrade that [DigitalGov Search](http://search.WHATEVER) had was in 2010.
 Not only has technology evolved significantly since then, but so have business models for right-sizing costs.
 Moving to Amazon Web Services (AWS) infrastructure allowed us to improve reliability by creating self-healing servers and distributing the service across four physically isolated datacenters, and reduce datacenter costs by 40% per month — no longer do we have to pay for peak throughput capacity overnight, on weekends, or during other predictably low-traffic periods.